-

 - Dates and branch of service

-- Final duty status and final rank
+- Duty status and rank

-- Military education level, awards and decorations
+- Military education, awards and decorations

-- Transcript of courts-martial trials
+- Transcripts of courts-martial trials

 - Be in writing